Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-The number of sides can be calculated by multiplying the number of dimensions by previous values.
+The number of sides can be calculated by multiplying the number of dimensions by the previous.

 <br /><br />